Community ApproachEWB Australia’s work in communities currently spans four countries across the Asia-Pacific and Australia.

 EWB Australia’s cross-cutting principles guide our approach and set expectations of how we work with community.

 Through developing and strengthening the skills, abilities, processes and resources of people and communities, we enable the people themselves to lead and drive the change they want to see in their communities.
 This provides people with the opportunity to create the long-lasting, sustainable change needed to adapt and thrive in a changing world.

 Everyone has the right to be included and feel safe without distinction of gender, ability, race, social standing, religion, age or other status.
 We aim to enable appropriate solutions and accelerate inclusive sustainable development for the creation of a more community-centred, sustainable, inclusive world.

-We have a responsibility for the welfare and children and young people impacted by our work.
+We have a responsibility for the welfare of children and young people impacted by our work.
 Children have the right to feel safe.

 The environment affects the quality of life of all human beings, the diversity of life on earth, and the earth’s ecosystems.
 We need to improve and preserve our environment without compromising the quality of life of future generations.
 We strive to address the immediate needs of our communities without compromising the needs of future generations.
 Along with our people, our planet is our most valuable resource.

 Economic sustainability and sustainable human-centred engineering initiatives rely on robust financial and social capital investments, which decrease risk and increase the ability to scale.
 Economic sustainability satisfies human needs in a manner that creates a financial, resource-rich (both physical and social) future, without jeopardising future generations.
 We support impactful, collectively owned, financially sustainable initiatives.